 1. Eng Hin Bakery

-The shop not only sells biscuits, they make Ho Chew noodles, wanton noodles and Mee Hun too which is not added with any preservatives hence it only last 3-4 days!
+The shop not only sells biscuits, but they also make Ho Chew noodles, wanton noodles and Mee Hun too which is not added with any preservatives hence it only lasts 3-4 days!

 2. Hock Chew Mee Factory

 Yong Peng is famous for making noodles, and it is not just any noodle but Fu Zhou noodle with family own recipe that has been passed down from generations to generations!